Are you planning a trip to Disneyland on a budget? Keep scrolling for my top tips on how to save money at Disneyland in California!

 You’ll also want to factor in free breakfast, free shuttle to Disneyland, free WiFi, and other discounts or free services when determining which Disneyland hotel is cheapest.

 And, you can save even more money if you book a 2 night or more SoCal Vacation through my travel partner Get Away Today.
-Use the code MARCIE to get $10 off your vacation package!
+Use the code MM10 to get $10 off your vacation package!

 Disneyland vacations are a blast, but they can be grueling.
 Especially if you are getting up early and staying until the fireworks.